Manage thesaurus rules

 -

-In the Thesaurus subtab, click the rule you want to duplicate within the same pipeline (typically to create a slightly different rule).
+In the Thesaurus subtab, select each checkbox next to the rules you want to duplicate within the same pipeline (typically to create slightly different rules).

 -